tyilo/yt_dlp_firefox/README.md

 ## Installation

-Run `make` and install the built extension in `web-ext-artifacts/`.
+Install the extension from [here](https://addons.mozilla.org/en-US/firefox/addon/youtube-dl-downloader/).

+Then clone this repository and run `make install` to install the required helper.